Gabriel-Alves-Cunha/muse/README.md

 	<img src="src/renderer/assets/icons/logo_with_name.svg" alt="Muse's logo, a donut-like circle with shades of blue.">
 </h1>

-> Just a simple Electron-React app to download audio from Youtube and play them.
+> Just a simple Electron-React app to download audio from YouTube and play them.

 ## Table of contents